pytorch-labs/gpt-fast/README.md

 For an in-depth walkthrough of what's in this codebase, see this [blog post](https://pytorch.org/blog/accelerating-generative-ai-2/).

+## Community

+Projects inspired by gpt-fast in the community:

+- [gpt-blazing](https://github.com/armed-gpt/gpt-blazing): applies the same performance optimization strategy to more models (e.g., baichuan2).

 ## Installation
 [Download PyTorch nightly](https://pytorch.org/get-started/locally/)
 Install sentencepiece and huggingface_hub